godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 data:   (none or SUDT amount)
 ```

-Withdrawal lock guarantees the user can unlock this cell after `finality blocks`.
+Withdrawal lock guarantees the cell can only be unlocked after `finality blocks`.

 ```
 struct WithdrawalLockArgs {